Summary of accounting policies

 Results from financial transactions include foreign exchange results (excluding foreign exchange results related to equity investments measured at fair value) driven by changes in the market.
-Furthermore, the valuation gains and losses related to loans measured at fair value are recognized in the profit and loss immediately under 'Results from financial transactions.
+Furthermore, the valuation gains and losses related to loans measured at fair value are recognized in the profit and loss immediately under 'Results from financial transactions'.

 Capacity development expenses and contributions

 Grants disbursed to recipients are recognised as an expense in the profit and loss account when the Fund incurs an irrevocable obligation to disburse the amount.
 Development contributions which contain repayment rights which meet the recognition criteria of an asset are treated in accordance with the policy on financial assets described above.
-Development contributions which do not contain a right to payment that meets the asset recognition criteria are recognised as an expense in the profit and loss account when the Fund incurs an irrevocable obligation to disburse the amount.
+Development contributions which do not contain a right to payment that meet the asset recognition criteria are recognised as an expense in the profit and loss account when the Fund incurs an irrevocable obligation to disburse the amount.

 Statement of cash flows